February 2010 - Elder Abuse Screening and Assessment

 The Ontario Association of Social Workers (OASW) has released the second edition of its publication, Elder Abuse: A Practical Handbook for Service Providers.
 This practical, user-friendly and portable handbook contains 180 pages of current information on physical, psychological and financial abuse and neglect of older persons.
 Contents include chapters on identification and assessment; intervention and “decision trees” to guide service providers step-by-step; listings of relevant legislation, community and government organizations; a section on reading/website resources that has a strong focus on Canadian content and is Francophone-friendly; and much more.

-To view the handbook’s Table of Contents, click here.
+The handbook’s Table of Contents (PDF Document) is available for viewing.
 To obtain a copy of the handbook – free for an individual copy except for shipping/handling costs – for a limited time only, visit Shop OASW.

 April 18 to 24 - National Victims of Crime Awareness Week